 Danny, the Champion of the World

-Danny, the Champion of the World is a 1989 film starring British Oscar-winning actor Jeremy Irons, with his son, Samuel, in the title role.
+Danny, the Champion of the World is a 1989 British drama film starring Jeremy Irons, with his son, Samuel, in the title role.
 It is based on the 1975 novel of the same name by Roald Dahl, and tells of a father and son who conspire to thwart a local businessman's plans to buy their land by poaching his game pheasants.
-It was filmed on location in Oxfordshire, mostly at Stonor Park, Henley-on-Thames.
+It was filmed on location in Oxfordshire, with Stonor Park, Henley-on-Thames, being a prominent feature in the film.

 Plot